Eugène Ysaÿe: Personal life

 Ysaÿe was married twice.
 His first marriage, on 28 September 1886 in Arlon, was to Louise Bourdau (from Dendermonde), with whom he had three sons and two daughters: Gabriel (1887–1961), Carry (1889–1930), Thérèse called Thésy (1890–1956), Antoine (1894–1979) and Théodore (1898–1934).
 César Franck presented his Violin Sonata in A to them as a gift on the morning of the wedding, and after a hurried rehearsal Ysaÿe performed the piece at the marriage celebration.
 The sonata had its formal concert premiere in Brussels on 15 December 1886 with Franck in the audience.

 After Louise's death (9 February 1924) he married a pupil of his, Jeanette Dincin (1902–1967), 44 years his junior.
 She was a violinist who in her teens had studied with prominent teachers such as Franz Kneisel, Leopold Auer, and Otakar Ševčík.
 Ysaÿe met her in 1922 while conductor of the Cincinnati Orchestra.
 She cared for him in his ailing years.
 Eugène's only request of her after he died was that she carry on her performances under his name.

 His brother was pianist and composer Théo Ysaÿe (1865–1918), and his great-grandson is Marc Ysaÿe, founder-controller of radio Classic 21 and drummer of rock band Machiavel.
 Eugène Ysaÿe was also close friends with Queen Elisabeth of Belgium, whom he taught violin despite her lack of talent.
-His widow took over the royal teaching herself after his death, and the queen began the competition in his honor.
+His widow took over the royal teaching herself after his death, and the queen began the competition in his honour.
 His granddaughter, Nadine Ysaye Mosbaugh, was a noted concert pianist who toured Europe with José Iturbi before settling down in Canada.
-She also hosted and performed on a classical radio program on CKAR Radio in Huntsville, Ontario.
+She also hosted and performed on a classical radio show on CKAR Radio in Huntsville, Ontario.
 Ysaÿe's great-grandson, Franc Mosbaugh, is a Canadian musician/singer and award-winning commercial jingle composer.

 Ysaÿe was also a friend of Claude Debussy and would sometimes correspond with him by letter.
 The two had great respect for each other and Ysaÿe was a significant supporter of the younger composer's early career.
 Debussy dedicated his only string quartet to the violinist, who studied the score with great care.
 The quartet received its premiere on 29 December 1893 by the Ysaÿe Quartet at the Société Nationale in Paris, to mixed reviews.
 The virtuoso and the composer also corresponded during the writing of Debussy's Nocturnes.